frabbit/angular.haxe/README.md

 		var module =
 			Angular.module("myModule", [])
-			.factory(Config.new) // no need give the factory a name, the link is created by the types .controller(appController);
+			// no need give the factory a name,
+			// the link is created by the types .factory(Config.new)
+			.controller(appController);
 	}
 }